-ZTE says Grand Memo will pack 1.5GHz quad-core Snapdragon 800 processor, ZTE Open also detailed [UPDATED]Alex Wagner - Senior News Editor
+ZTE says Grand Memo will pack 1.5GHz quad-core Snapdragon 800 processor, ZTE Open also detailed [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk

 ZTE today officially detailed its new Grand Memo phone/tablet hybrid as well as its first Firefox OS smartphone, the Open.
 First up is the ZTE Grand Memo, which is apparently a little different than the model that was previewed last month.
 This new Grand Memo features the same 5.7-inch touchscreen and quad-core processor that we learned about before, but today ZTE revealed that Memo now features a 1.5GHz quad-core Snapdragon 800 processor, which is a newer chip than the 1.7GHz quad-core Snapdragon S4 Pro that the company previously said would be used.

 The remainder of the ZTE Grand Memo's spec list contains several similar high-end features, including a 13-megapixel camera, 1-megapixel front shooter, 16GB storage, 1GB RAM, Dolby Digital sound, 4G LTE and a 3,200mAh battery to keep the whole package powered.
 All of that fits into a body that ZTE says is 8.5mm thick.
 On the software side of things, the Grand Memo will come preloaded with Android 4.1.2 Jelly Bean beneath ZTE's Mifavor custom overlay.